adamnfish/advent-of-scala/README.md

 You can lay this out however you want, but there's a stubbed suggestion for day 1.

+This is the `src` directory, where all your code will go.

 ```
 src
 ├── main